iionly/Elgg_1.8_celebrations/celebrations/README.txt

 Changelog:

+Changes for release 1.8.1 (by iionly)

+- check if arrays of foreach loops are populated prior loop execution to prevent php warnings added to error log.

-Changes for release 1.8 (by iionly)
+Changes for release 1.8.0 (by iionly)

 - updated for Elgg 1.8
 - code cleanup